 - The subject of the Institution's activities is the material and technical support for the implementation of the following powers of the Committee: development of draft programs and plans in the field of vocational education, science, scientific and technical and innovative activities in the field of science and vocational education.

 Under the leadership of Yuri Alekseevich, the «Studyinspb» portal was implemented, which is successfully functioning and has more than 500 visits per day by the number at the moment without a single investment in its promotion.
 That is, the portal is so convenient and functional that users have the desire to visit it.
 Users of this portal are applicants, students, foreign citizens who want to study in St. Petersburg, government agencies and businesses who view statistics and news on the site.
 In fact, the target audience is the same, since the portal is also in the field of education.
-That is why the opinion of the chosen expert is extremely relevant in the framework of the dissertation.
+That is why the opinion of the chosen expert is extremely relevant in the framework of the master's thesis.